marshmallow-code/webargs/docs/index.rst

         # When you know where an argument should be parsed from
         'active': Arg(bool, target='query')

-        # When value is keyed on a variable unsafe name or you want to rename a key
+        # When value is keyed on a variable-unsafe name or you want to rename a key
         'content_type': Arg(str, source='Content-Type')
     }